BenCurrie42/navidrome-player-for-obsidian/README.md

 [Navidrome](https://www.navidrome.org/) server.
 So I built a little player that lives in the sidebar, plays my library at full quality, and **spins a record while it goes**.

->[!info]
 > **Desktop only** for now — mobile is on the list once the audio path is sorted.

 ## What it does

 - **A spinning record** — cover art turns like vinyl while it plays, stops when you pause or not there is a square mode too. 🤷‍♂️
 - **Browse your library** — albums grid, artists with expandable albums, playlists
 - **Search everything** — one bar up top searches artists, albums, and songs across your library
 - **Internet radio** — the stations saved on your server show up under Radio and stream live, with best-effort now-playing info